 I have been thinking about this simple question since my parents and I first took a DNA test.
 This is because each of my parents has one great-grandparent with colonial roots and seven with mid-19th century European immigrant roots.
 This combination of distant and closer immigrant lines made it very obvious that their colonial lines had many matches in comparison with their more recent immigrant lines, especially with my mostly German dad.
 My mom has several Irish great-grandparents.
 Irish ancestry means borderline endogamy, which makes this phenomenon less obvious.

 That’s the main point here.
-If you are looking at colonial era ancestral line, it’s especially worth pursuing DNA because the descendants of that line most likely live in America and generally a greater percentage of them have taken a DNA test than other lines.
+If you are looking at a colonial-era ancestral line, it’s especially worth pursuing DNA because the descendants of that line most likely live in America and generally a greater percentage of them have taken a DNA test than other lines.
 My dad’s mid-19th century German immigrant lines have very few matches.
 Why?
 Probably a combination of fewer descendants, but especially because the descendants of those lines mostly still live in German lands where people tend not to take DNA tests.
-I wrote about this in this blog post on 19th century Germans & DNA.
+I wrote about this in this blog post on 19th-century Germans & DNA.

 Between family and clients, I have traced several Pennsylvania German lines with DNA and with documentary evidence.
 Anecdotally I have noticed that they all had many descendants and many matches.
 I suspect that this may be true for many Pennsylvania German lines.
 It may be that Pennsylvania Germans in general had many descendants.